navigation bar

 Best Times to Go

 This section of the Buffalo National River is not subject to the same low water conditions as the other two sections, and enjoyable paddling can be done year around, weather permitting.
-The Missouri Ozarks can get quite cold in winter and fairly hot in the summer, so plan your trip and pack your gear and clothing accordingly.
+The Arkansas Ozarks can get quite cold in winter and fairly hot in the summer, so plan your trip and pack your gear and clothing accordingly.

 Hazards to Navigation